clemenko/hobbyfarm/nsg-workshop/content/step-2.md

 +++
-title = "RKE2 - Install - rocky"
+title = "RKE2 - Install - Control Plane - rocky"
 weight = 2
 +++

-## RKE2 - Install - Control Plane - rocky
+Let's start with the control plane node.
 If you are bored you can read the [docs](https://docs.rke2.io/).
 For speed, we are completing an online installation.

-#### sudo
+### **A. sudo**

 We need to sudo and create an account and directory.